quasar098/midi-playground/README.md

 if you have any questions on what any texts are supposed to mean, see translations.py for the english examples before you make a github pull request

-and you can look translations for the others langguge text, which may be helpful to you
+also, you can look at other languages' translations texts, which may be helpful to you

 also, we are only adding real languages (no pirate speak or upside-down language like minecraft)